Levinders/Outfit-Oasis-sales-and-customer-analysis-/README (1).md

 # Objectives & Details

-### Business Analysis: a descriptive EDA to answer the following business questions
+### A descriptive EDA operations to answer questions in this areas:
   * Sales performance
   * Customer insight
   * Product performance evaluation